shazinahmed/spring-boot-rest/readme.md

-# Demo Project
+# REST Services with Spring Boot

-This demo project has been done using Spring Boot.
 The project will run using an embedded Tomcat server and the methods are exposed as REST services.

 ## Running the application